 Nikko Ström is a technologist and scientist with a deep background in speech technologies.
-He is Principal Engineer and founding member of the team that built Amazon Echo.
+He is a Senior Principal Scientist and founding member of the team that built Amazon Echo and Alexa.

 As part of his thesis work, Nikko Ström developed the world's first continuous speech recognizer for the Swedish language.
 He also published Open Source Artificial Neural Network software (The NICO Toolkit), which has been downloaded by thousands of researchers worldwide.

 During '94-'95 he was an invited guest researcher at the Advanced Telephony Research Lab in Kyoto, Japan, where he contributed to world class research in the speaker adaptation field.